kadetat/sphinx-template/source/outline/index.rst

 * Out of the box admin panel ([#f1] and [#f2])

     * Is a user interface for managing data for CRUD applications
-    * No extra code is needed
+    * No extra code is needed to do CRUD activities
+    * Not included in other python frameworks

 .. [#f1] Herman, M. (2020, October 28). "`Django vs. Flask in 2020: Which Framework to Choose. <https://testdriven.io/blog/django-vs-flask/>`_" Test Driven Labs.